How To Invest

 Keeping a well-documented journal of thought processes during our decision-making is a reflective tool to dissect past choices, pinpoint recurring biases, and foster continuous self-improvement.
 Consistent repetition of these steps and the gradual development of proficiency over time will lay the groundwork for successfully navigating biases and making better investment decisions.
 While this ongoing journey demands dedication, discipline, and continuous self-awareness, the rewards of improved investment outcomes unquestionably justify the effort and commitment invested.

-Choon Leo is a growth-focused investor with an interest in innovative platform businesses that connect users and fix market inefficiencies.
+Choon Leo is a growth-focused investor with an interest in innovative platform businesses that can connect users and fix market inefficiencies.
 He believes that companies with the most competitive business models will compound in value over the long term.
-He currently holds CFA Level I qualifications.
+Choon Leo is a CFA charterholder.

 Leave a Reply